 Internal decorations

-Repair category 1
+Repair category 2

-Notes The property is in fair decorative order.
+Notes The property is in basic decorative order.

 Cellars

 Repair category N/A

-Notes
+Notes Not applicable.

 Electricity

 Repair category 2

-Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary
+Notes Aspects of the electrical installation are dated and the system should be checked as a precaution by a registered electrician and upgraded if necessary.